xiaofanc/udacity/nd027-data_engineer/Main_Class/Data_Pipeline_Airflow/Project_1_Data_Pipeline/README.md

 ## Project Steps
 ### 1. Create user and launch a redshift cluster on AWS
-create tables on redshift - use data warehouse project
+create tables on redshift - use data warehouse project or create_tables.sql

 ### 2. Add Airflow Connections
 #### Configure AWS credentials
 * Conn Id: Enter aws_credentials.
 * Conn Type: Enter Amazon Web Services.
 * Login: Enter your Access key ID from the IAM User credentials you downloaded earlier.
 * Password: Enter your Secret access key from the IAM User credentials you downloaded earlier.